Do you have a Reactive Rover? What is a Reactive Rover?

-- Four x 45minute individual sessions held over eight weeks, so fortnight.
-Daily support from a trainer both problem solving and assessing your training.
+- Four x 45minute individual sessions held over four weeks.
+Support from a trainer both problem solving and assessing your training.

 Where are the sessions?

-The sessions are held at Hunters Hill and Willoughby so your dog has a safe outdoor and inside location to learn in.
+The sessions are held at Hunters Hill so your dog has a safe outdoor and inside location to learn in.